Civic Engagement Program

-Through student-led projects, undergraduate and graduate students engage in a wide range of community efforts, from tutoring individuals in the citizenship pipeline to providing digital consulting for South Side Chicago organizations.
+Through student-led civic engagement projects, undergraduate and graduate students engage in a wide range of community efforts, from tutoring individuals in the citizenship pipeline to providing digital consulting for South Side Chicago organizations.
 Students also lead voter engagement efforts across campus, through TurboVote and a partnership with the University of Chicago Democracy Initaitive (UCDI), to ensure that UChicago students register to vote, learn about the candidates on their ballot and vote on primary and election days.
 2016/17 projects include: the Chicago Peace Corps, Maroons Veterans Alliance, and New Americans UChicago.

 Beyond Chicago, the IOP hosts political exploration trips to introduce students to different political systems and practitioners making an impact throughout politics and public service.
 These trips broaden students’ perspectives and provide first-hand opportunities to learn about key issues and professional preparation for relevant careers.
 Each year the IOP visits Springfield, IL, Washington D.C., and at least one other destination.
 Destinations have included San Francisco, CA, Des Moines, IA., China and Cuba, and most recently, the 2016 Republican and Democratic National Conventions.
 In June 2017 students will be traveling to Jakarta, Indonesia.
 The IOP also partners with the University Community Service Center and the University of Chicago Office of Civic Engagement each year to bring a diverse group of students to the yearly IMPACT National Conference.

 Visit our trips page to learn more about upcoming and past trips.